44 University Drive

 Dallas, PA 18612

-Originally from New Jersey and then Rhode Island, Sue has lived in the Bloomsburg area for about 25 years.
-She lives with her teenage daughter Holly and three cats: Gracie, Molly, and Felix.
+Originally from New Jersey and then Rhode Island, Sue has lived in the Bloomsburg area for almost 30 years.

-Over the years Sue has worked in technology in higher education in a wide range of roles.
-At Brown University she provided computing support and training to academic and administrative departments.
-While at Bucknell University she was the group leader of a team responsible for all end-user computing support for the university.
-After earning her Master’s in Instructional Technology, Sue transitioned her career to instructional design and technology, first at Bloomsburg University and now at Penn State Wilkes-Barre.
+Throughout her career Sue has worked in technology in higher education in a wide range of roles.
+At Brown University she provided computing 2nd-tier support and training to academic and administrative departments.
+While at Bucknell University she was the leader of a 12-person team responsible for all end-user computing support for the university.
+After earning her Master’s in instructional technology, Sue transitioned her career to instructional design and technology, first at Bloomsburg University and now at Penn State Wilkes-Barre.
 In addition, Sue is the webmaster and web developer for the Wilkes-Barre campus.

-Sue’s professional areas of interest include web design, web development, accessibility on the web, instructional design, user interface design, and database design and development.
+Sue’s professional areas of interest include web content management, web design, web development, accessibility on the web, instructional design, user interface design, and database design and development.
 She especially enjoys her position because it allows her to take advantage of both her creative and technical skills.